• Blog

 Learn how much money you can save by effective small parcel carrier negotiation, and find out how this process works.

-How big a presence is logistics in your overall corporate budget?
-Encompassing all forms of transportation, including parcel and freight shipping, your overall logistics spending can take up a significant amount of your overall spending for a given year.
+If logistics costs are greatly limiting your corporate budget, you’re not alone.
+Encompassing all forms of transportation, including parcel and freight shipping, your overall logistics spending can take up a significant amount of your spending for a given year.

 Why Do Companies Need To Control Their Transportation Spending?